 The thread cache holds threads that are not being used by any connection, but are available to be used.
 A thread is created for each connection to the MySQL server, and of course thread creation takes time and resources.
 The way MySQL works is, when a new connection is requested MySQL first looks into the thread cache to see if there is any ideal thread, if it finds one it uses that one for the connection, if it doesn’t find any it has to create the thread.
 Obviously MySQL response would be much faster if its just using threads from the cache and not creating them.

-The number of threads in the cache is dictated by the thread_cache_size variable.
+variable.
 This variable should have an adequate value, according to the connections requests per second that your server is receiving.

-A good approach is to look at the Threads Created and make sure that the number of threads created per second does not exceed 1.
+and make sure that the number of threads created per second does not exceed 1.

 Each thread in a thread cache typically uses 128KB of memory, so its not really memory intensive and high numbers here won’t hurt you.
 But don’t keep it at more than 1000 because some OS don’t handle large number of threads well.